-Most of the deals you'll find below are on 2022 TVs, which are now being massively discounted ahead of the new 2023 models arriving in shops.
-You could of course wait for one of those new models, but it's going to be a long time before they hit the sort of deal prices we're seeing now on the outgoing 2022 TVs.
+Most of the deals you'll find below are on 2022 TVs, which are now being massively discounted to clear stock.
+2023 models have now started arriving in shops, but you won't find any worthwhile discounts yet and it will be a long time before they hit the sort of deal prices we're seeing now on the outgoing 2022 TVs.
 The seasoned bargain hunter knows that it's always best to buy a TV that's been around a while.

 With that in mind, here are the very best TV deals you can pick up right now.